transdigiware/blockchain/howto/ibp-console.md

 The {{site.data.keyword.blockchainfull}} Platform for {{site.data.keyword.cloud_notm}} is the next generation of {{site.data.keyword.blockchainfull_notm}} Platform offerings, which gives you total control over your deployments, certificates, and private keys.
 It includes the new {{site.data.keyword.blockchainfull_notm}} Platform console, a user interface that can simplify and accelerate the process of deploying components into a Kubernetes cluster on {{site.data.keyword.cloud_notm}} managed and controlled by you.
 For more information about deploying an Kubernetes cluster on {{site.data.keyword.cloud_notm}}, see [Kubernetes](/docs/blockchain/reference?topic=blockchain-k8s-overview).
 {:shortdesc}

-{{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} is based on Hyperledger Fabric v1.4.6.
-For more information about Hyperledger Fabric v1.4.6 new features, see [What's new in 1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/whatsnew.html){: external}.
+{{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} is based on Hyperledger Fabric v1.4.7 and v2.x.
+For more information about Hyperledger Fabric v1.4.7 and v2.x new features, see [What's new in 1.4](https://hyperledger-fabric.readthedocs.io/en/release-1.4/whatsnew.html){: external}.

 If you are interested in learning more about how to use {{site.data.keyword.blockchainfull_notm}} Platform on Red Hat OpenShift Container Platform, Red Hat Open Kubernetes Distribution, {{site.data.keyword.cloud_notm}} Private V3.2.1 or any Kubernetes v1.14 - v1.16 container platform on x86_64 hardware, see [Getting started with IBM Blockchain Platform 2.5](/docs/blockchain-sw-213?topic=blockchain-sw-213-get-started-console-ocp).